Madoc/.dotfiles/util/README.md

   Reports any unexpected dotfiles in the home directory.
   Gives the user a chance to investigate or delete those files, for keeping the home directory clean.
   Runs automatically at the start of every new shell, as well as after `.dotfiles/install.sh`.

+  Calls the `check-dotfiles` executable.
 * `check-update.sh`:
   Checks the given Git repository for updates and prints a message if local or remote updates are pending.

   This script is called up to once per day by the auto update.
+* `code/`:
+  Source code projects for the binaries inlcuded here.
 * `maintain-zsh-plugins.sh`:
   Clones missing Zsh plugins.
 * `shell-start-setup`: